Seagate/cortx-experiments/Pacemaker/pcs_cluster_36_nodes_feasibility/scale-cluster-upto-36-nodes.md

 **Tunning performed**
 1. IPC buffer limit
 - Increased IPC buffer limit (PCMK_ipc_buffer=19725604)
-- IPC buffer is the size of message used to corosync for heartbeat communication.
+- IPC buffer is the size of message used by corosync for heartbeat communication.

 2. Open file limit
 - Increased open file limit to 1048575 (ulimit -n 1048575)
-- We observed bad file descriptor erros in the corosync logs and did above change to fix issue.
+- We observed bad file descriptor errors in the corosync logs and did above change to fix the issue.

 3. Batch-limit
 - Batch-limit is the maximum number of actions that the cluster may execute in parallel across all nodes.
 The "correct" value will depend on the speed and load of your network and cluster nodes.
 If zero, the cluster will impose a dynamically calculated limit only when any node has high load.